vinezombie/vinezombie/doc/rustdoc.md

 ## Optional Features

-Vinezombie aims to have feature gates and minimum mandatory dependencies to allow you to use only what you need.
+Vinezombie has no mandatory dependencies besides `std`.
-The default feature set is designed to be enough to write IRC bots, and includes the following:
+The default feature set is chosen to be enough to write IRC bots, and includes the following:

-* `abstract`: Uses `ircmsg` and `state`.
-Adds abstractions of the raw IRC protocol.
 * `base64`: Required for SASL.
 Adds base64 encoding/decoding.
-* `client`: Uses `ircmsg`.
+* `client`:
 Adds utilities for building client-side IRC software.
-* `ircmsg`:
-Adds representations of IRC messages.
-* `state`:
-Adds types for representing network state.
 * `tls`:
 Adds utilities for working with rustls.
+* `tokio`:
+Adds functions for Tokio-based I/O.

 The following optional features are also available:

 * `serde`:
 Adds implementations of `Serialize`+`Deserialize` for certain types.
-* `tokio`:
-Adds functions for Tokio-based I/O.
 * `tracing`:
 Adds logging to a few locations in the library.
 If your application uses `log`,